sofferor/spring-swagger-api/README.md

 5. There are Validations (with "spring-boot-starter-validation" spring boot dependency) over the "/users" API such as @NotNull, @Min and @Max.
 6. There are descriptions using the annotations @ApiModelProperty, @ApiOperation and @ApiParam
 7. The Swagger URL is http://localhost:8080/swagger-ui/
+8. This tutorial is from - https://www.baeldung.com/swagger-2-documentation-for-spring-rest-api
+   with help of the following tutorial - https://youtu.be/gduKpLW_vdY